department-of-veterans-affairs/va.gov-team/teams/vsa/delivery/README.md

 Delivery of VSA work currently happens in 2 week sprints, informed by high level objectives set on a quarterly basis.
-There are planning sessions that occur on the Wednesday planning day before each new sprint, so that teams can collectively plan out their Sprint objectives and the work needed to achieve them.
+There are planning sessions that occur on the Sprint planning day before each new sprint, so that teams can collectively plan out their Sprint objectives and the work needed to achieve them.

-# Sprint Objectives Rules of Engagement
+# Sprint Objectives

 There are a handful of key goals for VSA Sprint Objectives: